-I build and maintain parallel computing infrastructure for Python’s open source ecosystem.
-This is part of a broader effort to increase accessibility of numerical methods to science and policy practitioners.
+I build and maintain open source software for Python’s data science ecosystem.
+This is part of a broader effort to increase accessibility to computation, accelerate science, and enable more informed policy decisions.

 I coordinate and maintain several libraries within Python’s numeric computing ecosystem, particularly around efficient and scalable computing.

 I am primarily known for my work on Dask, a library for scalable computing with dynamic task scheduling.
 Dask combines a high-speed task scheduler with parallel algorithms to scale exisitng Python libraries like Numpy, Pandas, and Scikit-Learn.

 More generally though I work with other core developers within the ecosystem to promote the general health and efficiency.
 I contribute to and maintain dozens of libraries.
 A more complete record of my contribution is available on GitHub: github.com/mrocklin.

 I write frequently about my work at matthewrocklin.com/blog.